sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/03-rxjs-operators.md

 > A higher order observable is just a fancy name for an observable that emits observable.
 Let’s change the example a little bit so you can see what I’m talking about.

 Notes:
-Expliquer pourquoi on en a besoin : Eviter une sorte de callback hell de l'observable avec des mécanismes de desynscription
+Expliquer pourquoi on en a besoin : Eviter une sorte de callback hell de l'observable avec des mécanismes de désinscription

 ##==##